yifan1130/yifan1130.github.io/_pages/about.md

 ---
 Greetings!
 I’m a Ph.D. student at Siebel School of Computing and Data Science in University of Illinois Urbana-Champaign, advised by Prof. [Fan Lai](http://fanlai.me).

 I received my Bachelor's degree in Computer Science from Georgia Institute of Technology, where I am very fortunate to work with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
-I am also very fortunate to spend a wonderful summer with Dr. [Gan Yu](https://gy1005.github.io/) and Prof. [Fan Lai](http://fanlai.me) as a student researcher in Systems Research@Google in summer 2024.
+I am also very fortunate to spend a wonderful summer with Dr. [Yu Gan](https://gy1005.github.io/) and Prof. [Fan Lai](http://fanlai.me) as a student researcher in Systems Research@Google in summer 2024.

 My research interests lie in building efficient systems for supporting large language models and GenAI.